 Red LED Aircraft Beacon

-Some do not, and if you are flying day VFR only, I would recommend to install at least a red tail strobe or wingtip strobe lights as a bare minimum as can be required in some countries.
-To see and be seen is the credo, especially in circumstances where visibility is reduced and in high traffic situations around airports and in training areas, where instructors are busy with students.
+Others do not, but should you fly day VFR only, I would recommend to install at least a red tail strobe or wingtip strobe lights as a bare minimum as can be required in some countries.
+To see and be seen is the credo, especially in circumstances where visibility is reduced, in high traffic situations around airports and in training areas, where instructors are busy talking/ explaining with students.

 The red aircraft beacon is usually mounted on the vertical fin (Cessna and Murphy types) and switched on to indicate a 'live' aircraft, i.e. with the engine about to start or already running.

 On this page we show you the installation of the Kuntzleman Electronics, Inc - Red LED Aircraft Beacon in the top fairing of the vertical fin of a Murphy Elite aircraft.